Advertisment

 1) 2005 – Milan 3-3 Liverpool (2-3 on penalties)

-It's not really a contest.
+It's not just a contest.
 Nor should this have been and, indeed, at one point nor was it.
 A Milan side littered with generational brilliance scored the earliest goal in UEFA Champions League final history and led 3-0 at half-time before p*ssing Steven Gerrard off.
 Liverpool were unfathomably level by the 60th minute and won their fifth European Cup on penalties over a shellshocked Italian side.
 That extra-time double save by Jerzy Dudek from Andriy Shevchenko still defies laws of gravity and common decency.